ethman/slakh-generation/README.md

 above `target_peak` (in dB, from `config.json`), the gain of the mixture and each track are lowered to match `target_peak`.

-Each of these three stages is a giant function, these functions talk via dicts that have the required info about
+Each of these three stages is a giant function, these functions talk via dicts that collect the required info for the next stage.

 ## Flakh & using FluidSynth